reparadocs/Flask-HelloWorldBot/README.md

 No experience with Heroku?
 Its super easy: https://devcenter.heroku.com/articles/getting-started-with-python#introduction

+This seems like another tutorial that goes more in-depth (although in Node.js but should be fairly easy to translate, maybe?) - https://github.com/jw84/messenger-bot-tutorial

 I don't have much more experience with bots than this, but I would be happy to try and answer any questions you have!
 You can contact me at reparadocs (at) gmail (dot) com